kothman/c-snake/README.md

 ### To Do
-* Reduce redundancy in calling the same set of functions multiple times
+* Reduce redundancy in commonly performed functions, like rendering
 * Move certain parameters to global variables, like grid_cells_count_x and grid_cells_count_y
 * Allow window resizing with preserved aspect ratio
 * Add more error handling, for SDL functions and malloc/realloc